ispirovjr/Onlympiad2020/README.md

 # About the project

 This projects creates a system for updating and tracking changes in the free beds of hospitals and their departments.
 It allows the hospital administration to easily make changes to their current resources and gives any user (potential client of the hospital) a quick and easy way to determine which hospital has avaliale beds and how many.
 This project was made because of the increasing number of people in Bulgaria who have to cycle between 4 or more hospitals before getting accepted or dying.
-Even the emergency responders have no way of knowing which hospital has avaliable beds.
+Even the emergency responders have no way of knowing which hospital has available beds.

 ## Possible clients